BHII-KSC/qbr/README.md

 when converting from JSON at present, such as ’ (&#146).
 Reports containing text and rich-text fields are the most likely to suffer an error resulting from the use of these extended characters.

+This package makes no attempt to convert datatypes.
+Number fields in Quickbase may well be interpreted in the resulting tibble as characters.
+The qb_run function does provide a type_suffix argument to allow you to discern the intended datatype more easily.